exasol/sqlalchemy-exasol/doc/user_guide/configuration/engine_configuration.rst

           "AUTOCOMMIT": "y"
          }
      - This indicates if the connection should automatically commits or not.
-       The parsed value is case insensitive.
+       The parsed value is case-insensitive.

         * To enable autocommit, specify ``"y"`` or ``"yes"``.
         * To disable autocommit, specify ``"n"`` or ``"no"``.